-Purchases don’t always go to plan, and customers need reassurance that if the product isn’t what they expected they’ll be able to make a return for an exchange or a refund.
+Purchases don’t always go as planned.
+Some customers need reassurance that if the product isn’t what they expected they’ll be able to make a return for an exchange or a refund.

-Make sure you’re transparent about all aspects of your returns, refunds, and exchanges policies.
-Hidden rules and restrictions are likely lead to frustration and dissatisfied customers – and dissatisfied customers don’t come back for more.
+Make sure you’re transparent about all aspects of your returns, refunds, and exchange policies.

 2. Shipping Information

-Another important feature of any good FAQ is shipping info.
-In fact, shipping information is perhaps one of the most important parts of eCommerce FAQ pages.
+Another important feature of any good FAQ is shipping information.
+It’s perhaps one of the most important parts of eCommerce FAQ pages.

 3. Promo / Discount Code Info

-Every eCommerce store is different, so it’s likely that the layout of your site and your checkout process will be different to other sites selling the same products.
+Every eCommerce store is different, so it’s likely that the layout of your site and your checkout process will be different from other sites selling the same products.